Table of Contents

 Mirrors with curved surfaces are also common.
 An example is the headlights of a car.
 Let’s consider the following types of curved mirrors:

 If a parallel beam of light reaches a curved mirror then the rays unite at the focal point.
-The distance of the focal point of a mirror’s centre is called the focal distance.
+The distance of the focal point of a mirror’s center is called the focal distance.
 The focal distance is interpreted as the half of the radius of the curvature by the viewer.

 f = r / 2